mavryk-network/mavryk-taquito/docs/contract-test-collection.md

 # Lambda Contracts

-Taquito internally contains a list of lambda contracts.
+Webmavryk internally contains a list of lambda contracts.
 Thus, there is no need to deploy a lambda contract if you are using Mainnet, Basenet or another testnet.
-Taquito will detect the current network and use the appropriate lambda contract.
+Webmavryk will detect the current network and use the appropriate lambda contract.

 Lambda views are introduced in [Tzip4](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-4/tzip-4.md#view-entrypoints).